Grecu-Narcis/Lee-s-Algorithm-for-path-find/README.md

 In the end it will display in the bottom part the number of steps needed to reach stop point from start point, if it's possible, otherwise it will display a message to tell it's impossible.

-I added sfml zip file in case you don't have so you just have to add it to your project!

 Have fun with it!:)